top of page

 How to Use Active Listening and Feedback for Trust Building

-Active listening and feedback are two in demand skills that work best when practiced together.
+Active listening and feedback are two in-demand skills that work best when practiced together.
 Active listening lays down the initial brick of trust – it shows that you care about the other person's thoughts and are present in the conversation.
 Following that up with thoughtful feedback fortifies the trust, displaying your cognitive engagement and investment in the relationship.

 Consider a team meeting where everyone actively listens, understands, responds and remembers each other's inputs and also provides constructive feedback.
 Needless to say, a work environment like this would be highly productive and would demonstrate high levels of trust among colleagues.